 Since 2007, Wilhelmina has seen an increasingly strong influx of talent, at both the new and seasoned talent levels, and it believes it is increasingly attractive as an employer for successful agents across the industry as evidenced by the quality of agents expressing an interest in joining Wilhelmina.
-Similarly, new business and branding opportunities directly or indirectly relating to the fashion industry are being brought to Wilhelmina's attention with increasing frequency.
+The Company continues to seek new business and branding opportunities directly or indirectly relating to the fashion industry.
 In order to take advantage of these opportunities and support its continued growth, Wilhelmina will need to continue to successfully allocate resources and staffing in a way that enhances its ability to respond to these new opportunities.